cucumber-attic/gherkin/CONTRIBUTING.md

 ## Contributing changes

+* Create a feature branch for your change.
+* Don't lump unrelated changes together.
-If you change code, please make sure all implementations are changed accordingly.
+* If you change code, please make sure all implementations are changed accordingly.

-If you don't to do this, we might reject your patch because the burden to keep parsers in sync is now on us.
+  * If you don't to do this, we might reject your patch because the burden to keep parsers in sync is now on us.

 ## Building individual parsers